28msec/zorba/test/update/Scripts/Readme.txt

 #
 To generate a report for submitting to the W3C:

+0. In order to generate the report for XQueryX compile Zorba by setting:
+  ZORBA_XQUERYX=ON and ZORBA_TEST_XQUERYX=ON.
+These options are set to OFF by default.

 1. Import XQUTS.

 2. Run a CTest dashboard from your build directory:

-  ctest -T test -R w3c_update_testsuite
+  ctest -T test -R w3c_update_testsuite/XQuery or ctest -T test -R w3c_update_testsuite/XQueryX

 3. From this directory (test/rbkt/Scripts/w3c), modify
    generate-submission.xq to reflect: